Rudi E. Scheidt School of Music at the University of Memphis

 There are numerous museums and historical sites devoted to the rich musical traditions of the area, and many display musical instruments in their cultural context: among them are the Blues Hall of Fame, the Stax Museum of American Soul Music, the Memphis Rock ‘n’ Soul Museum, Beale Street, the Museum of Science and History, and the Slave Haven Underground Railroad Museum, all in Memphis.
 A little further afield you’ll find Carnegie Legends: The Legends of Music Museum in Jackson, TN.
 Nashville has several museums, including the National Museum of African American Music.
 Our local arrangements team is planning some events focused on instrumental music traditions of Memphis and the Delta.

 Accommodation will be available at the Holiday Inn, University of Memphis, next door to the Performing Arts Center, and in new University dormitories, a five-minute walk from the Center.
-The Holiday Inn is $139/night for conference attendees; call 901-678-1130 for reservations.
+The Holiday Inn is $139/night for conference attendees; call 901-678-8200 for reservations.
 This rate is available until April 29, but you are advised to book early.
 Dormitory accommodation (single rooms) will be $40/night, and can be booked with conference registration.
+When calling, please mention the American Musical Instrument Society.

 Call for Papers